What you'll study

 More about the course

-Six Study Days are scheduled on Mondays throughout the year commencing on 11th October.
-These face-to-face Study Days will be augmented by regular group tutorials, regular participation on the Virtual Learning Environment (VLE) and self-directed study within your own work situations.
+Six Study Days (via Microsoft Teams/Zoom) are scheduled on Mondays throughout the year commencing at the beginning of October.
+These Study Days will be augmented by regular group tutorials, regular participation on the Virtual Learning Environment (VLE) and self-directed study within your own work situations.
 Work-based teaching and research opportunities may be used as evidence for demonstrating the fulfilment of the course learning outcomes.

 To view some of the online resources used within this course please refer to our Reflecting on Learning and Teaching in the Performing Arts website.